praveen758/oreilly-2025-06June-python/README.md

 # Notes, programs, and files

-This repo contains the notebook + files from my training class.
+This repo contains the notebook + files from my intro Python class in June 2025.
 It'll remain open, so you can review the material later on.

 Enjoy!